 What We Can Offer You

 You will be pleased with the wide variety of equipment that you have access to.
 Work centers include a wood shop and a clay studio.
-Other areas are set up for sewing, mat cutting for photos, dry mounting, paper cutting, working with fibers or leather and bicycle repair.
+Other areas are set up for sewing, tie dye, stained glass, silk painting, mat cutting for photos, paper cutting, working with fibers and leather.
 We have an extensive list of available equipment for crafts, and a small sales area with tools for ceramics, fabrics, webbing, jewelry making supplies, weaving yarns, and much more that you may find helpful in completing your project.

 Learn New Skills